Skip to content

 • Basic tasks like adding a phone number to your account take several steps to complete.
 Plus, the company uses lots of similar-sounding terminology, which makes it hard to navigate its interface.
 For example, it’s tough to say whether a small business needs to use “Contact Centers” or “Departments” in Dialpad.

-• With shared numbers, you can’t see which team members have responded to incoming texts unless you toggle into a separate folder on the Dialpad app.
+• With shared numbers, you can’t see which team members have responded to incoming texts in the shared inbox unless you toggle into a separate folder on the Dialpad app.

 This sort of overengineering makes Dialpad feel bloated.

-It makes sense why Dialpad is a G2 Leader in the Enterprise category for VoIP Providers — this is heavyweight software built for large enterprises and isn’t a lightweight, easy-to-use tool for startups and small businesses.
+It makes sense why Dialpad is a G2 Leader in the Enterprise category for VoIP Providers — this is heavyweight software built for large enterprises — not a lightweight, easy-to-use tool for startups and small businesses.

 6. Poor customer support